Step 4.6 — Invoice Submission to HaulPay (Factored + Path A)

 🚧 Gap

-3. No documented SOP for QBO bridge submission — email format, subject line, attachment naming, confirmation tracking.
+2. No documented SOP — email format, subject line, attachment naming, confirmation tracking for the QBO fallback path.

 🛠️ Gap Closure Actions